sangeethaNR/react-portfolio/README.md

 The wesite has 4 main components

-1.About me
+1. About me
-   on.

       It contains a overview about the my skill and experience.

 2. Work

      This section talks about some of my project.
 Clicking each image will be taken to deployed application and github page.

 3. Contact Me

       This section contains information about contact details.

  4. Resume

       This section  has my downloadable resume and I have listed my proficiencies.

   ## Technologies Used